 If you want to listen to more bambuco songs, check out this Spotify list.

-My best recommendation to have the full experience of bambuco is
+My best recommendation to have the full experience of bambuco is to a

 Part of really getting to know a country is to get in touch with its music, as there’s no better manifestation of life, culture, traditions, and good vibes.
 Experiencing our traditional music and dances, such as bambuco, is a crucial part of understanding our identity, plus, I guarantee it will be a lot of fun!